greyshirtguy/ProPresenter7-Proto/README.md

 * __Do NOT contact Renewed Vision for support!__
 * _It's possible you might even be responsible for the destruction of millions of other computers around the world if your network is connected to the Internet._
 * __Do NOT contact Renewed Vision for support!__

 ### Well that should cover it.
 If you understand what you are doing, and have __multiple, good backups__ of your entire Pro7 configuration and documents......
-Then go ahead and knock yourself out!
+You now have the power to auto-generate code that can read, write and modify ProPresenter 7 data files - go ahead and knock yourself out!